 Repayment of the student loan debt is a long and complicated process and it puts a lot of pressure on the borrower's finances.
 Student loans have an impact on your finances and this can put your credit score at risk.
 Around forty-four million borrowers owe a sum of $1.5 trillion in student loan debt in the U.S alone.
 We will be talking about all the possible ways of student loan management.

 Most people find themselves unemployed after completing college.
 Although they may be temporarily unemployed, the unemployment rate for college degree holders was estimated to be at about 2.1% in August 2018.

-Even though scholarships and grants are offered to students, this can’t keep up with the rise in the cost of higher education.
-Hence, this makes it difficult to repay the student loan, forcing individuals into debt traps.
+Even though scholarships and grants are offered to students, they can’t keep up with the rise in the cost of higher education.
+Hence, this makes it difficult to repay student loans, forcing individuals to fall into debt traps.